terrier-org/pyterrier/docs/rewrite.rst

 **Alternative Formulations**

-Note that it is also possible to configure BatchRetrieve to perform QE directly using controls, which will result in identical retrieval effectiveness::
+Note that it is also possible to configure Retriever to perform QE directly using controls, which will result in identical retrieval effectiveness::

     pipelineQE = pt.terrier.Retriever(index, wmodel="DPH", controls={"qemodel" : "Bo1", "qe" : "on"})